nativesintech/nonprofit-governance/Natives_In_Tech_Bylaws.md

 Executive Committee, and assisted by a staff member, will act as a clerk thereof.
 The Secretary's duties shall consist of:

-- They shall record all votes and minutes of all proceedings in a book to be kept for that purpose.
-He/She in concert with the President shall make the arrangements for all meetings of the Advisory Board, including the annual meeting of the organization.
+- They shall record all votes and minutes of all proceedings in a Google Drive text document during each meeting to be kept for that purpose.
+After each meeting, the contents of the text document shall be added to the "minutes" directory in the [nonprofit-governance](https://github.com/nativesintech/nonprofit-governance) repository formatted as GitHub-flavored markdown.
+The Board shall vote to accept or correct the minutes according to our [Git rules of order](Git_Rules_of_Order.md).
+Upon accepting the minutes, the Secretary shall create FreedCamp tasks for each Action Item assigned to each Board Member.

+- The Secretary in concert with the President shall make the arrangements for all meetings of the Advisory Board, including the annual meeting of the organization.

 - Assisted by a staff member, they shall send notices of all meetings to the members of the Advisory Board and shall take reservations for the meetings.